CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-cdm-retry-logfile.md

-# REST API: Retry Record information
+# Retry Record information

 For messages sent via Marketing Suite that could not directly be delivered we retry the delivery.
-These retries are logged  in the the cdm-retry log files.
+Each record in these logfiles represents one additional attempt to deliver the message.
+These retries are logged in the "cdm-retry" logfiles.
 You can download the content of these files in CSV, JSON, and XML format using the [REST logfiles API](rest-get-logfiles), or the dashboard.
 These log files contain the following data in the respective order: